 How it works

-Your rate is locked in for the length of the term.
+- Your rate is fixed in for the length of the term.

 Choose to have your interest paid:

 - as a lump sum at the end of your term